-The online cosmetics is an industry that is currently booming.
-In fact, 31.3% of consumers said they bought at least one cosmetic product online in the year 2020, making the beauty sector the 4th largest e-commerce market in terms of its number of customers.
+Online cosmetics is an industry that is currently booming.
+31.3% of consumers said they bought at least one cosmetic product online in the year 2020, making the beauty sector the 4th largest e-commerce market in terms of its number of customers.

 2020: Key Insights